radon-h2020/radon-cicd-templates/README.md

 ## Contents

-Selection of CI/CD pipelines from Jenkins, CircleCI.
+Selection of CI/CD pipelines from Jenkins and CircleCI.

+Snippets of Pipelines are divided into different folders based on tool name.

+## Contribution

-Create Issues for new providers.
+Create Issues for new CI providers.